 No other kind of exercise comes close to stretching and loosening up abdominal tissues like belly dance, and that helps noticeably with physical endometrial symptoms and anything else that causes bloating.
 Dance of any kind also benefits mood and cognition more than other forms of exercise.

 During the pandemic, obviously, in-person classes ceased as an option.
 But more instructors began giving lessons online, not just in YouTube videos but in livestreaming classes in which the instructor and students can see each other.
 While that isn't quite as good as a live class, it gives instructors and students all over the world access to each other, from anywhere that has a good enough internet connection.
 Dance legends like Sadie Marquardt and overseas dance fitness queens like Leilah Isaac are now accessible to learners from all over the world.

 If you have a busted belly of any kind, I highly recommend trying out belly dance, even if you start very slow with basic, gentle movements.
 This dance form is truly adaptable to any ability level and provides unmatched therapeutic benefits for the body, mind, and emotions of any uterus-containing human person with physical or psychological body issues.
 No matter what you look like, you can feel better inside of your skin and bones by giving yourself the loving, sensual internal organ massage of belly dance.

 I've already promised myself to keep it up all summer long, even when the weather warms up.
 I've cleared out a big space in my cool basement and set up a smart TV to connect to my favorite instructors, so I have no excuses!
-Maybe, if I build up enough confidence, I'll post another inspirational video.
+After I complete a couple of one-month challenges, I'll post about the results.